SOM-Research/metaScience/README.md

 * [Jordi Cabot](http://github.com/jcabot/ "Jordi Cabot")
 * [Robin Boncorps](http://github.com/rboncorps/ "Robin Boncorps")

-Javier and Jordi are currently members of [SOM](http://som-research.uoc.edu), a research team of IN3-UOC.
-Robin and Valerio are members of [Atlanmod](http://www.emn.fr/z-info/atlanmod), a research team of Inria.
+Javier, Valerio and Jordi are currently members of [SOM](http://som-research.uoc.edu), a research team of IN3-UOC.
+Robin is a former member of [Atlanmod](http://www.emn.fr/z-info/atlanmod), a research team of Inria.

 How can I follow the latest news about the project?
 ---------------------------------------------------